H-vision partners

 President Vopak Business Unit Netherlands

 ‘We help the world flow forward”.
 That’s what Vopak stands for – for more than 400 years.
 Hydrogen is important to accelerate the energy transition.
-We expect Rotterdam to establish itself as a major international hub where hydrogen is produced, consumed, traded, imported and exported to industrial clients in Germany.
+We expect Rotterdam to establish itself as a major international hub where hydrogen is produced, consumed, traded, imported and exported to industrial clients in North West Europe.
 And we need to take action as soon as possible – for the sake of the global climate.
 Low carbon hydrogen will play a key part in getting the hydrogen economy off to a good start.
 That is why we are determined to develop the infrastructure required for both the import and distribution of green hydrogen and for the producers and users of the low carbon hydrogen, produced from residual gases, supplied by the H-vision network.
 We look forward to the challenge of connecting a range of different companies – each with its own requirements – to the same infrastructure.
 And we see it as our reward that we will be able to help our clients achieve their sustainability and climate goals, as well as become a part of the future’s new value chains.’

 Bas Janssen